raselbinsiddik/learning-school-client/README.md

 1.HTML5: Markup language for structuring the web page.
 1.CSS3: Styling language for designing an appealing and user-friendly interface.
 3.JavaScript: Programming language for implementing interactivity and translation functionalities.

 4.react-query: Asynchronous JavaScript and XML for seamless data retrieval and updates.
-Translation API: Integration with a translation API service for accurate and reliable translations.
+Translation API: Integration with a translation API service for.

 live site link:  https://trans-language-client.web.app